AntResearchNLP/ViLaBench.github.io/README.md

-# ViLaBench.github.io
+# ViLaBench

-This is a web project showcasing ViLaBench (Visual Language Model Benchmark) data.
+This is a web project showcasing collection of benchmarks for vision-language models.

 ## Features